K-anonymity

 k-anonymity is a property possessed by certain anonymized data.
 The term k-anonymity was first introduced by Pierangela Samarati and Latanya Sweeney in a paper published in 1998, although the concept dates to a 1986 paper by Tore Dalenius.

 k-anonymity is an attempt to solve the problem "Given person-specific field-structured data, produce a release of the data with scientific guarantees that the individuals who are the subjects of the data cannot be re-identified while the data remain practically useful."
-A release of data is said to have the k-anonymity property if the information for each person contained in the release cannot be distinguished from at least $k - 1$ individuals whose information also appear in the release.
+A release of data is said to have the k-anonymity property if the information for each person contained in the release cannot be distinguished from at least $k - 1$ individuals whose information also appears in the release.
 The guarantees provided by k-anonymity are aspirational, not mathematical.

 Methods for k-anonymization

 To use k-anonymity to process a dataset so that it can be released with privacy protection, a data scientist must first examine the dataset and decide whether each attribute (column) is an identifier (identifying), a non-identifier (not-identifying), or a quasi-identifier (somewhat identifying).
 Identifiers such as names are suppressed, non-identifying values are allowed to remain, and the quasi-identifiers need to be processed so that every distinct combination of quasi-identifiers designates at least k records.

 The example table below presents a fictional, non-anonymized database consisting of the patient records for a fictitious hospital.
 The Name column is an identifier, Age, Gender, State of domicile, and Religion are quasi-identifiers, and Disease is a non-identifying sensitive value.
 But what about Height and Weight?
 Are they also non-identifying sensitive values, or are they quasi-identifiers?